tommy-dk/mc-assignment/README.md

 Future improvements:
 - Use [pre-commit](https://pre-commit.com/) for the ci steps, so bugs and formatting are caught on the developers machine.
-- Create and use a [devcontainer](https://containers.dev/) for a unified developer experience
+- Create and use a [devcontainer](https://containers.dev/) for a unified developer experience.
+- Use [terratest](https://terratest.gruntwork.io/) for testing the terraform code and the infrastructure that it will create.
+- Use [terragrunt](https://terragrunt.gruntwork.io/) for DRY (Don't Repeat Yourself) tasks for the terraform code.
+This will also give some tools for better scaling.
 - Setup SSO between the Github repo and AWS, so there's seamless integration and trust between an IAM role in AWS and then the pipeline assumes this role for full authentication and authorization.
 - Use [AWS blueprints](https://github.com/aws-ia/terraform-aws-eks-blueprints) for creating battle-tested infrastructure in AWS.
 - Create infrastructure based on a more "gitops" approach, by eg. commiting and pushing a tfvars file into a folder and a corresponding cluster appears automatically.
 - Bootstrap the Kubernetes cluster with [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) or [FluxCD](https://fluxcd.io/) and automatically inject/bootstrap a root application, that will install all needed software components needed on the EKS cluster (cert-manager, external-dns, nginx, etc) in a true GitOps process.
 This typically requires a deeper look into what is cloud resources, kubernetes resources and workload resources.

+## Caveats

+- Since I don't have an active AWS account to test out this code, the pipeline fails during the init step as it wants to check whether my profile for AWS works.
+- This also means that the code is not fully tested